stargatedaw/stargate/src/README.md

 # Architecture
 The UI is written in Python and PyQt.
 The audio/dsp engine is written in C and can be run one of 2 ways:
-- A separate process, communicating OSC over UDP sockets using liblo OSC library (default on Linux)
+- A separate process, communicating OSC over TCP sockets (default on Linux)
 - A shared library (.so, .dll, .dylib) (default on Windows and Mac)

 The separate process has the following advantages: